awesomerank/awesomerank.github.io/lists/avelino/awesome-go.md

 * [wlog ★15](dixonwille/wlog) - A simple logging interface that supports cross-platform color and concurrency.
 * [wmenu ★27](dixonwille/wmenu) - An easy to use menu structure for cli applications that prompts users to make choices.

 ### Advanced Console UIs

-*Libraries for building Console Applications and Console User Interfaces*
+*Libraries for building Console Applications and Console User Interfaces.*

 * [aurora ★232](logrusorgru/aurora) - ANSI terminal colors that supports fmt.Printf/Sprintf
 * [chalk ★200](ttacon/chalk) - Intuitive package for prettifying terminal/console output.